-This discovery approach may increase the chances of success in bringing new mode of action drugs to the market.
-Since 2009, we have generated 37 pre-clinical candidates of which 27 have novel modes of action.
-Of these, 17 have entered the clinic, 11 with novel modes of action.
+This discovery approach provides starting points for the discovery and development of new mode of action drugs.
+Since 2009, we have generated 41 preclinical candidates of which 23 have novel modes of action.
+Of these, 19 have entered the clinic, 12 with novel modes of action.

 In addition to our pipeline of molecules in the clinic, we have multiple discovery programs which are advancing toward clinical development.
-We are exploring new modes of action in AS, psoriatic arthritis, IBD, AtD, lupus, IPF, systemic sclerosis, nonalcoholic steatohepatitis, type 2 diabetes, and hepatitis B.
+Further to targets and molecules in RA, IBD, and fibrosis, we are exploring new modes of action in AS, PsA, IBD, AtD, lupus, IPF, SSc, nonalcoholic steatohepatitis, type 2 diabetes, and hepatitis.